Jeangowhy/opendocs/C++_Primer_5th.rst

    left-hand operand is true.

    ``|| operator`` Logical OR operator.
 Yields true if either operand is true.
-The righthand operand is evaluated only if the lefthand operand is false.
+The right-hand operand is evaluated only if the left-hand operand is false.

 .. ptg11539634